rhysmeister/rhysmeister.github.io/_posts/2021-03-14-wordpress-to-gihubpage-import.md

 [Migrating from Wordpress to GitHub Pages](https://guillermo-roman.com/migrating-wordpress-blog-to-github-pages/)

 But there were a couple of small changes I need to make to get this fully working for me.
-The code to convert the Wordpress xml export the markdown format contains a minor error...
+The code to convert the Wordpress xml export to html contains a minor error...

 {% highlight ruby %}
 ruby -rubygems -e 'require "jekyll-import";